alby-tomy/Django_Beginner_level/README.md

   cd DjangoSt
   source bin/activate

-# Movie Project
-- The Movie Project is a Django application that allows you to manage a list of movies.
-It includes basic CRUD operations (Create, Read, Update, Delete) for movie data, including titles and images.

-## Activation of Virtual Environment
-- Follow the steps mentioned in the "Activation of Virtual Environment" section above.

-## Features
-- View a list of movies
-- See detailed information about a specific movie
-- Add a new movie
-- Edit an existing movie
-- Delete a movie

 # Website Scraping
 - The Website Scraping project is a Django application designed to perform web scraping.
 Users can input a URL, initiate the scraping process, and view the scraped data on the web interface.